 Efficiency goals are closely related to productivity, but they are not about the total amount of work that gets done.
 They involve becoming better at performing the work, which, as a team, is critical.
 An e-Commerce brand might strive to reduce the time it takes for customers to receive their online orders.
 This would improve customer satisfaction and make people more likely to shop on that website again or leave a positive review–all factors that play into a company’s overall growth.

 4. Employee satisfaction goals

 Employee satisfaction goals are some of the most underrated yet impactful types of goals you can set.
-From enhancing employee well-being through benefits to providing leadership training to managers, goals that increase the engagement of team members and improve company culture will inevitably turn into positive outcomes for the business as a whole.
+From enhancing employee well-being through comprehensive benefits (whether it’s dental insurance or spousal visa support) to providing leadership training to managers, goals that increase the engagement of team members and improve company culture will inevitably turn into positive outcomes for the business as a whole.
 Don’t ignore them at the expense of “harder” goals like the ones above.

 5. Customer satisfaction goals

 While an organization would be nothing without its employees, it would also be nothing without its customers.
 Enter customer satisfaction goals.
 They involve many different teams and efforts and are directly related to the clients that you serve, which is a recipe for high impact.

 “A great example of a high-impact team goal is improving product ratings on e-commerce sites.
 This is a fairly simple, straightforward goal that comes with a lot of nuance and depth to it,” says Brown.